aspose-total/Aspose.Total-Products/total/en/android-java/conversion/svg-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to PS on Android via Java" h2="Convert SVG to PS in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate SVG to PS conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert SVG file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to PS.
+<h2>Why to Convert</h2>

+The Scalable Vector Graphics (SVG) format is a popular choice for creating and displaying vector graphics on the web.
+It is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+However, it is not supported by all devices and platforms, and so it is often necessary to convert SVG to other formats such as PostScript (PS).

+<h2>How Aspose.Total Helps for SVG to PS Conversion</h2>

+Aspose.Total for Android Java is a comprehensive suite of APIs that provides a wide range of features for developing mobile applications.
+It includes two APIs that can be used to integrate SVG to PS conversion feature in your mobile apps.

+The first step is to convert SVG file to DOC using Aspose.PDF for Android via Java.
+This API provides a wide range of features for creating, editing, and manipulating PDF documents.
+It supports a variety of formats, including SVG, and can be used to convert SVG to DOC.

+The second step is to render DOC to PS using Aspose.Words for Android Java.
+This API provides a comprehensive set of features for creating, editing, and manipulating Word documents.
+It supports a variety of formats, including DOC, and can be used to render DOC to PS.

+By using these two APIs, you can easily integrate SVG to PS conversion feature in your mobile apps.
+This will allow you to display vector graphics on any device or platform, regardless of whether it supports SVG or not.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}